randeepraj2003/randeepraj2003/README.md

-- Data Science and Artificial Intelligence enthusiast with a strong academic background in Computer Science (Data Science specialization) and hands-on experience in machine learning, deep learning, and applied analytics.
+- Data Science and Artificial Intelligence enthusiast with a strong academic background in Computer Science Engineering (Data Science specialization) and hands-on experience in machine learning, deep learning, and applied analytics.
 - Experienced in building data-driven models that transform raw data into meaningful insights and intelligent solutions.
 - Worked across predictive analytics, natural language processing, computer vision, and federated learning, with a focus on scalability, performance, and real-world applicability.
 - Completed multiple industry-aligned projects and internships, applying Python, SQL, and modern machine learning frameworks to solve business and healthcare problems.